lightspeedwp/wc-gateway-peach-payments/README.txt

 = Visa card, Master card, American Express or other card not working. = If a particular card brand is not working, make sure that you have enabled it using the “Supported Cards” field in the WooCommerce Checkout Settings for Peach Payments.
-= Where can I report bugs or contribute to the project? = Bugs can be reported either in our support account or preferably on the WooCommerce Peach Payments Gateway [GitHub repository](https://github.com/lightspeeddevelopment/wc-gateway-peach-payments).
+= Where can I report bugs or contribute to the project? = Bugs can be reported either in our support account or preferably on the WC Peach Payments Gateway [GitHub repository](https://github.com/lightspeeddevelopment/wc-gateway-peach-payments).
-= The WooCommerce Peach Payments Gateway plugin is awesome!
+= The WC Peach Payments Gateway plugin is awesome!
 Can I contribute? = Yes you can!
-Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/wc-gateway-peach-payments)  🙂 = What are the server requirements for running the LSX Theme and the WooCommerce Peach Payments Gateway plugin? = Your WordPress website needs to be running PHP version 7.0 or higher in order to make use of the LSX theme and related plugins.
+Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/wc-gateway-peach-payments)  🙂 = What are the server requirements for running the LSX Theme and the WC Peach Payments Gateway plugin? = Your WordPress website needs to be running PHP version 7.0 or higher in order to make use of the LSX theme and related plugins.
 = I need custom functionality for this plugin.
 Can you build it? = Yes.
 Just send us a message via [contact form](https://www.lsdev.biz/contact/) with precise information about what you require.